-- you are limited from performing the material and substantial duties of your regular occupation due to your sickness or injury; and - you have a 20% or more loss in your indexed monthly earnings due to the same sickness or injury.
+- you are limited from performing the material and substantial duties of your regular occupation due to your sickness or injury; and - you have a 20% or more loss in weekly earnings due to the same sickness or injury.

 You must be under the regular care of a physician in order to be considered disabled.